Adarsha59/saas-app-1/README.md

 ### Discover AI Prompts with Gemini AI

 Gemini AI powers the heart of this platform, allowing users to explore a wide array of AI prompts, tools, and resources.
-Key features include:
+Key features includes:

 - **Prompt Generation**: AI-driven prompts for content creation, coding, or creative workflows.
 - **AI Tools**: Access tools for text generation, image creation, and more.